dougeby/IntuneDocs/InTuneDocs/DeployUse/azure-portal-for-microsoft-intune-mam-policies.md

 # required metadata

 title: Azure portal for MAM policies | Microsoft Intune
-description: Create mobile app management policies using the Azure portal.
+description: Create mobile app management policies by using the Azure portal.
 The policies you create here can be applied to devices with or without enrollment in Intune.
 keywords:
 author: karthikaraman
 manager: angrobe